holtsdav/MacMuteOnLocation/README.md

 MacMuteOnLocation is a macOS menu bar application that automatically mutes your Mac's volume when you're at specific locations.

+## Important Install Instructions
+**Apple will say the App is Damaged if you don't follow Step 3**

+1. Unzip the File
+2. Move the .app File to the Applications Folder
+3. Paste this into your Terminal (**Required** Since i don't have an Apple Developer Account) `sudo xattr -rd com.apple.quarantine /Applications/MacMuteOnLocation.app`  _(Admin Permission Required)_
+4. Enjoy

 ## Features

 - 🔇 **Automatic Volume Control**: Mutes/unmutes your Mac's volume based on your current location.